-Complainants who are deemed to be 'persistent' should still be dealt with fairly and properly whilst ensuring other clients, other residents or staff are not adversely affected.
-Further guidance on dealing with persistent complaints is available from St Anne's Head of Corporate Governance.
+Complainants who are deemed to be 'persistent' should still be treated fairly and properly whilst ensuring other clients, other residents or staff are not adversely affected.
+Further guidance on dealing with persistent complaints is available from St Anne's Head of Corporate Governance in consultation with St Annes' Head of Quality and Continuous Improvement.